G-Aswin/WhatsappRepeater/README.md

 7. Scan the QR code from your mobile to activate whatsapp web BEFORE you type in the message details

-8. Enter the details precisely and HAPPY SPAMMING :)
+8. Enter the details. :)